-Most commercial real estate firms have the same resources and contacts; it’s really the broker, not the brand name, which gets results.
+Most commercial real estate firms have the same resources and contacts—it’s really the broker, not the brand name, who gets results.
 Choose a broker that appeals to you and your needs, not one that works for a company you like.

 The best way to scout for commercial real estate brokers is through referrals from friends and colleagues you trust.
-Once you’ve put together a short list of potentials make sure to ask the right questions, ask for – and check – references, beware of broker marketing and make sure your final decision is based on the broker themselves, not their company.
+Once you’ve put together a shortlist of potentials make sure to ask the right questions, ask for—and check—references, beware of broker-to-broker marketing, and make sure your final decision is based on the broker and not the company.